Yarden-Ingber/sdk-test-results/README.md

-# sdk-test-results
+# applitools-test-results

 ### Instructions
-This is a Rest API for the web service to post sdk test results to a unified report.
+This is a Rest API for the web service to post test results to a unified report.
 Below you can find a link to the google sheets report and all the endpoints of the web service. <br>
 Sandbox tab is for everyday testing.
 Raw data tab spans the different permutations.
 Other tabs are the recent status of the tests for each testing package released to customers.
 To toggle the results posting between Sandbox and the release tabs toggle "sandbox" boolean field in the result json.